snackCake/docs/Broadleaf-Concepts/Data-and-Service-Models/Enumerations.md

     private String friendlyType;
 ```

-and here is how FulfillmentType is used in business logic:
+and here is an example of how FulfillmentType is used in business logic:

 ```java
 if(!FulfillmentType.GIFT_CARD.equals(fulfillmentGroup.getType())) {